benmomo/scene-datalake-doc/docs/index.md

-# SCENE Ontology Documentation Page
+# Data Lakes and SCENE Ontology Documentation Page

-This documentation explores in detail the SCENE Ontology Tools as one of the main components of the SCENE architecture.
+This documentation explores in detail the multidimensional Data Lakes and the SCENE Ontology as one of the main components of the SCENE architecture.
 To access the SCENE project website, click [here](https://thesceneproject.eu/).

 > **SCENE aims at building a globally competitive European film industry through AI and cultural heritage.**